bondgh0954/complete_CICD_terraform/README.md

 - **AWS EC2**: Hosts the deployed application.
 - **Git**: Manages version control.

-## Pipeline Stages
-1. **Increment Application Version**
-   - Automatically update the application's version based on the current build.
-2. **Build JAR File**
-   - Compile the Java Maven application into a deployable JAR file.
-3. **Build Docker Image**
-   - Use the JAR file to create a Docker image of the application.
-4. **Push Docker Image to DockerHub**
-   - Authenticate with DockerHub and push the Docker image.
-5. **Provision EC2 Instance with Terraform**
-   - Dynamically create an EC2 instance using Terraform configuration files.
-   - Retrieve the EC2 instance ID for deployment.
-6. **Deploy Application on EC2 Instance**
-   - Use Docker Compose to deploy the application on the provisioned EC2 instance.
-7. **Commit Changes to Git**
-   - Commit any configuration or versioning updates back to the Git repository.

 ## Setup Instructions

 ### Step 1: Configure Jenkins